 Q: Are there any other institutions with cranes in captivity?

-Q: Who names the cranes at ICF?
+Q: Who names the cranes at the International Crane Foundation?

 Q: What do the cranes at ICF do in the winter?

 The Wisconsin winter is similar to conditions in the wild for several of the cranes.
-Species which are sensitive to the cold are locked indoors at night or for the cold season.
+Species that are sensitive to the cold are locked indoors at night or for the cold season.
 Some of the cranes have small heaters to warm their indoor quarters.